Learn, Serve, Protect

 Proficiency Credit Available

-PSC offers proficiency credit for many of our criminal justice classes, based upon previous experience and professional training that you already have.
-Consult the coordinator or an advisor for more information.
+PSC offers proficiency credit for many of our criminal justice classes to full-time active duty police officers based upon previous experience and professional training.
+Consult with the criminal justice program coordinator, or an advisor for more information.

 Degrees and Certificates